Is this the year your website finally makes it to the first page of Google?

 This process starts before you even begin typing the first word.
 It requires brainstorming your target audience, analyzing their search intent, and deciding which keywords to optimize.
 Then, once the page is finished, it includes post-edit adjustments such as adding URL descriptions, title tags, meta descriptions, and descriptive alt tags for images.

-While on-page SEO does include a degree of technical adjustment, there are even more advanced changes that users can make to help Google bots crawl and rank their page more effectively.
+While on-page SEO does include a degree of technical adjustment, users can make even more advanced changes to help Google bots crawl and rank their page more effectively.

 From optimizing your loading speeds and using canonical tags to optimizing robots.txt files when appropriate, these edits are often too technical or complicated for a content creation team to handle alone.
-Usually, a third-party consulting firm or web design expert will take the reins when it’s time to make these optimizations.
+Usually, a third-party consulting firm or web design expert will take the reins when making these optimizations.

 Once you click “Publish” and your page is officially live, off-page SEO takes over.
 This includes everything you do to help bring visibility to your content and drive up its SERP ranking.